Read in English

 Overloaded Teams

-When multiple projects compete for the same resources, teams become overloaded.
-Without proper workload management, tasks start to slip.
+When several projects compete for the same resources, excessive team workload appears.
+Without proper resource management, tasks begin to shift, and the project schedule quickly becomes outdated.

 Unrealistic Time Estimate